ShadowSlayer03/GSAP-Practice/SquareSpace Landing Page/readme.md

 ## 🚀Live Preview

-Live preview of this website is at [squarespace-landing-page-arj.netlify.app](squarespace-landing-page-arj.netlify.app)
+Live preview of this website is at [https://squarespace-landing-page-arj.netlify.app](https://squarespace-landing-page-arj.netlify.app)